danlu008/CILab-Thesis-Cover-NTHU/README.md

 ## Usage
 1. Upload files or .zip to overleaf.
 2. Setting compiler as XeLatex.
-3. Edit information in nthuvars.tex.
+3. Edit your information (name, topic, date, etc.) in nthuvars.tex.

 ## Author
 * Yu-Wei Wu